jantimon/html-webpack-plugin/README.md

   included scripts and css files.
 This is useful for cache busting.
 - `chunks`: Allows you to add only some chunks (e.g. only the unit-test chunk)
 - `excludeChunks`: Allows you to skip some chunks (e.g. don't add the unit-test chunk)
+- `chunksSortMode`: Allows to controll how chunks should be sorted before they are included to the html.
+Allowed values: 'none' | 'default' | {function} - default: 'auto'

 Here's an example webpack config illustrating how to use these options:
 ```javascript